HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/module-clb-ui-storage.rst

 .. toctree::
    :maxdepth: 1

-   module-clb-ui-file-browser.clbFileBrowser
+   module-clb-ui-storage.clbFileBrowser
-   module-clb-ui-file-browser.clbFileUpload
+   module-clb-ui-storage.clbFileUpload

 Description
 ===========

-The ``clb-ui-file-browser`` module provides Angular directive to work with the HBP Collaboratory storage.
+The ``clb-ui-storage`` module provides Angular directive to work with the HBP Collaboratory storage.

 Featured Component
 ------------------

-- The directive :doc:`clb-file-browser <module-clb-ui-file-browser.clb-file-browser>`
+- The directive :doc:`clb-file-browser <module-clb-ui-storage.clb-file-browser>`
   provides an easy to use browser which let the user upload new files, create folder and act as file selector.